 Figure 2.
-STAC9700 Block Diagram
+STAC9744 Block Diagram

-The STAC9700 block diagram is illustrated above.
-It provides a fixed 48 kHz sample rate D-A & A-D conversion, mixing, and analog processing.
+The STAC9744 block diagram is illustrated above.
+It provides variable sample rate D-A & A-D conversion, mixing, and analog processing.
+Supported audio sample rates include 48kHz, 44.1kHz, 22.05kHz, 16kHz, 11.025kHz, and 8kHz; additional rates are supported in the STAC9744 soft audio drivers.
 The digital interface communicates with the AC'97 controller via the five-wire AC-Link and contains the 64-word by 16-bit registers.
 The two DACs convert the digital stereo PCM-out content to audio.
-The MIXER block combines the PCM_OUT with any analog sources, to drive the LINE_OUT outputs.
+The MIXER block combines the PCM_OUT with any analog sources, to drive the LINE_OUT and LNLVL_OUT outputs.
 The MONO_OUT delivers either mic only, or a mono mix of sources from the MIXER.
-The two fixed 48 kHz sample rate ADC's provide record capability for any mix of mono or stereo sources, and deliver a digital stereo PCM-in signal back to the AC-Link.
-All ADC's and DAC's operate at 18-bit resolution.
+The two variable sample rate ADC's provide record capability for any mix of mono or stereo sources, and deliver a digital stereo PCM-in signal back to the AC-Link.
+All ADC's operate at 18-bit resolution.

-The STAC9700 is designed primarily to support stereo, 2-speaker audio.
-However, true AC-3 playback can be achieved for 6-speaker applications by taking employing the STAC9700 as the primary codec in a multi-codec system.
-Using the STAC9700 as the primary, with a STAC9721/23/44/45 or the 4-channel STAC9708 as the secondary codec, allows 6-channel output to be achieved in an AC'97 architecture.
-Also, the STAC9700 provides for a stereo enhancement feature, SigmaTel Surround 3D or SS3D.
+The STAC9744 is designed primarily to support stereo, 2-speaker audio.
+However, true AC-3 playback can be achieved for 6-speaker applications by taking advantage of the multi-codec option in the STAC9744.
+Using this option with a STAC9704/07/21/23 or the 4-channel STAC9708 as the primary codec, and the STAC9744 as the secondary codec, 6-channel output can be achieved in an AC'97 architecture.
+Also, the STAC9744 provides for a stereo enhancement feature, SigmaTel Surround 3D or SS3D.
 SS3D provides the listener with several options for improved speaker separation beyond the normal 2-speaker arrangement.

-Together, with the logic component (controller or advanced core logic chip-set) of AC'97, the STAC9700 is SoundBlaster[®] and Windows Sound System[®] compatible.
+Together, with the logic component (controller or advanced core logic chip-set) of AC'97, the STAC9744 is DirectSound, SoundBlaster[®] and Windows Sound System[®] compatible.
 SoundBlaster[®] is a registered trademark of Creative Labs.
 Windows[®] is a registered trademark of Microsoft Corporation.